lookbook-hq/lookbook/README.md

 The `at` property determines the root URL that the Lookbook UI will be served at.

-> If you would like to expose the Lookbook UI in production as well as in development, just remove the `if Rails.env.development?` wrapper from the mount statement.
+> If you would like to expose the Lookbook UI in production as well as in development, just remove the `if Rails.env.development?` condition from around the mount statement.

 Then you can start your app as normal and navigate to `http://localhost:3000/lookbook` (or whatever mount path you specified) to view your component previews in the Lookbook UI.